 Pavna K. Sodhi is a culturally responsive registered psychotherapist, author, and adjunct professor with over 20 years of psychotherapy and research experience.

-Pavna's research regarding decolonized trauma-informed practices, BIPOC (Black, Indigenous, and People of Colour), LGBTQ+ communities, identity formation, and immigrant/multicultural mental health concerns has been published in both national and international scholarly journals and books.
+Pavna's research regarding decolonized trauma-informed practices, BIPOC (Black, Indigenous, and People of Colour), 2SLGBTQQIA+ communities, identity formation, and immigrant/multicultural mental health concerns has been published in both national and international scholarly journals and books.
 Her work continues to be featured in peer reviewed journals, anthologies, books, and podcasts.

 Canadian Certified Counsellor (CCC) with the Canadian Counselling and Psychotherapy Association (CCPA)